allgood2386/compliance-docs/AC-Policy.md

 See AC-2, AC-3, AC-7, AC-8, AC-14, AC-17

-CivicActions systems always adhere to the principle of role segmentation and least privilege wherever possible.
+Bixal Solutions systems always adhere to the principle of role segmentation and least privilege wherever possible.

 See AC-5, AC-6